Bridging Gaps in Natural Language Processing for Yor\`ub\'a: A Systematic Review of a Decade of Progress and Prospects: Materials and Methods

 Moreover, with the motive of exploring a decade of the progress of NLP research in the Yor\`{u}b\'{a} language paradigm, studies between $2014$ and $2024$ were chosen.
 This decade range was also established by considering the time of writing this paper, and it is plausible since the studies of $2014$ were published towards the year's end.
 In addition, to ensure potent quality, only peer-reviewed journal articles and conference papers were included in the search results, with the language of writing exclusively in English.
-Also, due to the computational requirement of NLP research, studies mainly in Computer Science, Engineering, and Computational Linguistics were considered, further focusing strictly on empirical studies.
+Additionally, due to the computational requirements of NLP research, studies primarily in Computer Science, Engineering, and Computational Linguistics were considered, with a strict focus on empirical studies.
 Figure \ref{fig3} is a Pareto plot used to show the statistics of the initial search results across the databases, alongside the cumulative percentage.
-It shows that most papers were from Google Scholar, accounting for about $60 \%$ of the search results, while the least was from IEEE Xplore.
+It shows that most papers were from Google Scholar, accounting for about $60 \%$ of the search results, while the least were from IEEE Xplore.
 The curve shows the cumulative percentage of studies from each database.
 It indicates the percentage contribution of each database, with the least being IEEE Xplore.